National Coalition Academy (NCA)

 - Coalitions are NOT required to have a grant to attend.

 - All (Drug-Free Communities) DFC grantees are mandated to attend and complete the Academy during their Year 1 grant.
 Year 6 DFC grantees are recommended to attend, especially if there is change in staff.

 - Each coalition must have a two-person team attend all three weeks of the Academy unless the coalition graduated from the Academy in the past.

 - Coalitions must attend all three weeks of the same location selected.
 The weeks cannot be switched between other Academy locations.

 - One person must remain the same for all 3 weeks.
 The other person can change.

 - Each coalition must complete the Annual Survey which is open from January to April.
 For questions about the survey, contact Samuel Gaber at firstname.lastname@example.org

 The National Coalition Academy seeks applications from new coalitions or those that have experienced challenges or setbacks, and who are willing to make a commitment to this intensive year-long process, working together with their partners and community members.
 Priority will be given to both economically-disadvantaged communities and current DFC grantees.
 While priority will be given to these groups, every effort will be made to place coalitions that apply.

 There are no tuition costs, registration fees or charges for materials.
-Coalition are responsible for planning and paying for lodging, meals, travel and transportation.
+Coalition members are responsible for planning and paying for lodging, meals, travel and transportation.
 When planning your budget consider these expenses for two coalition members for three weeks of training.

 - A total of 120 contact hours (40 hours each week) will be granted for completion of the Academy.
 Training contact hours can be applied towards a Prevention Specialist certification.